Increasing participation in sport

 A number of students have really taken to the sport, and they are given the opportunity to join the school’s newly-established rowing squad.
 Their levels of commitment and motivation have been such that they rarely miss their 7am weekly training sessions on the river, and often use the ergo machines at school to keep up their form.

-In the film below, four novice rowers and KAA students tell us about their growing love of rowing:
+In the film below, four novice KAA rowers tell us about their growing love of rowing:

 Year 7 & 8 Swimming Immersion